 Middle school students have the opportunity to take both middle school and high school courses online.
-This includes both online content and teacher-at-a-distance courses.
 Students complete the courses asynchronously and work can be completed on campus during the school day, or outside of school day.
 Students taking online courses outside of the school day must have access to a computer (or other compatible device) and the internet.
-Principal approval for an alternate schedule is required.
+Principal approval for an alternate schedule that includes a virtual course is required.